CodedOre/NewCaw-Backend/content/class/Post.md

 The [`text`](#property_text) as it is recieved from the API, to be later formatted.

-> This field might be only available in debug builds, as we should not need this field after formatting.

 | API   | Twitter 1    | Twitter 2    | Mastodon    |
 | ----- | ------------ | ------------ | ----------- |
 | Field | `text`       | `text`       | `content`   |